Project-MEI/hugoplate/content/english/_index.md

   - title: "Sirin Homelab"
     image: "/images/project-mei/sirin.png"
-    content: "Sirin is where I run most of my apps, including Shogun.
-Despite the memorable, simple and elegant looking name it's actually just a mini PC with (allegedly) overkill CPU and RAM, protected by a UPS and 800 Mbps networking."
-    bulletpoints:
+    content: "Sirin is the name of my home server powering most if not all of my self-hosted apps/services.
+    The hardware itself may change depending on personal budget and circumstances but for now, it's simply a mini PC with a pretty powerful 8-core mobile processor, hefty amount of RAM and enough storage for my needs."
+    cpu:
-      - "CPU: Ryzen 7 8845HS"
+      - "Ryzen 7 8845HS"
+    memory:
-      - "Memory: 64 GB 4800 Mhz DDR5"
+      - "2 x 32 GB 4800 Mhz DDR5"
+    storage:
+      - "256 GB Teamgroup MP33 (Proxmox storage)"
+      - "1 TB Lexar NM710 (VM storage)"
+      - "1 TB Apacer AS350 (Backup storage)"
-      - "Storage: 1 TB NVMe Gen 3, 4 TB HDD (Raid 1)"
+      - "Dual 4 TB Hard Drives (Raid 1 Enclosure)"
     button:
       enable: true
       label: "Learn More"